Antitrust pressure could push Liberty out of Germany - sources

-FRANKFURT Dec 5 Pressure from competition regulators could prompt Liberty Global to abandon Germany if it can no longer pursue its growth ambitions in Europe's biggest cable market, sources have told Reuters.
+FRANKFURT Pressure from competition regulators could prompt Liberty Global (LBTYA.O) to abandon Germany if it can no longer pursue its growth ambitions in Europe's biggest cable market, sources have told Reuters.

-The company owns Unitymedia KabelBW, Germany's No.2 cable operator - formed when Liberty bought KabelBW for 3.3 billion euros ($4.1 billion) three years ago and merged it with its subsidiary Unitymedia.
+The company owns Unitymedia KabelBW, Germany's No.2 cable operator - formed when Liberty bought KabelBW for 3.3 billion euros (2.6 billion pounds) three years ago and merged it with its subsidiary Unitymedia.

 But last year a regional court reversed a 2011 antitrust approval of the KabelBW acquisition and ruled that regulators must re-examine the deal.
 Unitymedia filed a complaint against the ruling, taking the case to Germany's Federal Court of Justice.
 A decision is still pending and could take months.